Keywords

 Equity, immunization, vulnerability, vaccine, vaccination, Kenya, Uganda, policy document review

-Whereas improved full immunization coverage for childhood vaccines have been witnessed globally in the past decades, countries in sub-Saharan Africa have registered slow progress, with variations between and within countries.
-This has been attributed to several challenges/vulnerability factors.
+Introduction: Whereas improved full immunization coverage for childhood vaccines have been witnessed globally in the past decades, countries in sub-Saharan Africa have registered slow progress, with variations between and within countries.
+This has been attributed to several factors including socio-economic, individual and health system vulnerabilities.
 However, lacking is a documentation of how governments are conceptualizing and addressing these vulnerabilities.
-We therefore plan to systematically review policy documents to examine the extent to which vulnerability issues are framed and addressed in the general health sector and immunization policy documents in Kenya.
+We therefore plan to systematically review policy documents to examine the extent to which vulnerability issues are conceptualized and addressed in the general health sector and immunization policy documents in Kenya.

-The review will focus on the general health sector and immunization policy documents covering the period between 2000 and 2023.
+Methods: The review will focus on the general health sector and immunization policy documents covering the period between 2000 and 2023.
 Documents in the English language will be reviewed.
-Data sources will include official Ministry of Health website, websites of key international organizations working on immunization, checking reference lists of already identified documents, general Google searches and requesting relevant documents from stakeholders and officials.
-Data synthesis will follow a deductive and inductive approach.
-Findings will be presented in a descriptive format according to the review objectives.
+Data sources will include the official Ministry of Health website, websites of key international organizations working on immunization, checking reference lists of already identified documents, general Google searches and requesting relevant documents from stakeholders and officials.
+Data synthesis will follow an inductive approach, and findings will be presented in a descriptive format according to the review objectives.

-We will assess the extent to which vulnerability issues are included and how they are defined in the general health sector and immunization policy documents.
+Discussion: We will assess the extent to which vulnerability issues are included and how they are defined in the general health sector and immunization policy documents.
 In addition, the review will examine strategies proposed, planned and/or implemented to promote access and uptake of immunization services in Kenya.
+Using the review findings, we will formulate recommendations to share with health and Expanded Programme on Immunization (EPI) stakeholders at the national, county, and sub-county levels.

 Vaccines offer several benefits key among them being prevention of infectious disease outbreaks and deaths.
 Unfortunately, not everyone enjoys these benefits partly due to avoidable differences in reaching and using vaccines.
 In most African countries, there have been an increase in the number of those using vaccines over the years even though there are still differences between and within countries.
 In a bid to ensure that no one is left behind in reaching and using vaccines, most international organizations working around vaccines have now prioritized attaining fairness in use of vaccines and this commitment is reflected in international immunization policy documents.
 It is therefore important to examine how this is working out at country level.
 That is whether countries are also working towards ensuring that everyone is vaccinated and whether this is captured in their policy documents.
 This review therefore seeks to understand what is being done in Kenya and Uganda to ensure that everyone is reached with vaccines by examining key health sector and immunization policy documents.